 The Shibuya Crossing Countdown

 Bring in the new year with tens of thousands of other revelers at the Shibuya Crossing.
-The streets will be closed and swarmed with people.
-From 11 pm to midnight, these few blocks will be the wildest party in Tokyo.
-Don’t forget to dress warm and grab a chu-hi!
+The streets will be closed and swarmed with people making this the biggest gathering in Tokyo.

 However you decide to celebrate New Year’s Eve, we here at Tokyo Night Owl wish our readers a Happy New Year!